 Simple English definitions for legal terms

-Read a random definition: ad infinitum
+Read a random definition: conclusion of fact

 A durable power of attorney is a legal document that allows someone else to make decisions for you if you are unable to make them yourself.
 It stays in effect even if you become sick or unable to make decisions.
 This is different from a non-durable power of attorney, which ends if you become unable to make decisions.
 The rules for power of attorney can be different in different states.